hp4k1h5/agora/README.md

 [4 " $r
 ```

+#### `poll` (interval in milliseconds)

+Components can update themselves periodically either by calling `poll`
+followed immediately by a number greater than 10, or by setting the `pollMs`
+key for the component in `config.json` to a number greater than 10, which
+equals 100 requests/s, which is the max allowable by iex's rate limits.

+If you poll multiple components at 10 ms intervals, you will quickly exceed
+iex's rate limit which is based on ip, and therefore anything lower than 100,
+is inadvisable, since you may have multiple polling components at the same
+time.
+Use command `poll` followed immediately by the interval to start or stop
+a component polling.

 #### `%` technical-indicator prefix

 > _iex paid subscribers only_

 Typing `%` followed immediately by the abbreviated name of the technical